What is B2B event marketing and why you should still consider it

 It’s been said that the best salespeople are those who are sharp as a tack when it comes to building relationships.
-B2B event marketing has been proven to be as good as gold for this goal.
+B2B event marketing has proven to be highly effective for this goal.

 Not just that, it’s also a time-tested and versatile strategy for reducing sales cycles and expediting pipeline generation.
 Here are some statistics to back those up.